 Gorvia Blanco (SV)

 Gorvia Blanco is a single vineyard wine made by Bodegas Quinta da Muradella in the DO region of Monterrei.
 Just above the border of Portugal in northwestern Spain, Monterrei is part of an area whose rich geology was once prized by the Romans for mining, notably gold.
 Ancient findings have confirmed that the Romans are responsible for another of the area's treasures, vineyards.
-Winemaker and proprietor Jose Luis Mateo coined the vineyard name, "Gorvia".The philosophy behind Gorvia is to produce a vino de finca (single vineyard wine) from the northwestern side of the region, in the Pazos de Monterrei subzone, from grape varieties planted during the region's third historic period in the 1980's.
+Winemaker and proprietor Jose Luis Mateo coined the vineyard name, "Gorvia".The philosophy behind Gorvia is to produce a vino de finca (single vineyard wine) from the northwestern side of the region, in the Pazos de Monterrei subzone, from grape varieties planted during the region's third historic period in the 1980s.
 All grapes are certified organic and the viticulture is biodynamic.
-Gorvia Blanco is made from Doña Blanca, a white grape historically viewed as inferior and used to make orujo, the local name for grappa.
-Jose Luis and the highly respected Raúl Pérez, a consulting enologist, have done relentless work recuperating old vineyards and their efforts have shown the quality potential of the region's grapes.
+Gorvia Blanco is made from Dona Blanca, a white grape historically viewed as inferior and used to make orujo, the local name for grappa.
+Jose Luis has done relentless work recuperating old vineyards, and his efforts have shown the quality potential of the region's grapes.
 Their wines have earned accolades from The Wine Advocate and Guia Peñin.

 WHAT MAKES THIS WINE UNIQUE?
 Single Vineyard wine, Organic viticulture.
 This grape makes a wine that can age.
 Small production.
 Gorvia Blanco is a white wine with the soul of a red wine.